Islamic design

 The lower image shows the setting of the masjid and its relationship with the wadi that flowed through the centre of the suq in 1952 and a wider image can be seen at the page looking at old photographs of Qatar.
 While the covered suq was on the other side of the wadi from the masjid, there were shops on the same side and an important sikka to its east.
 Note that the masjid was a significant size in both its covered and open areas.

-By contrast there were still in the 1980s, a number of masaajid that were functional and had been given small improvements in order to accommodate those in the immediate area needing to pray.
-This photograph, taken in the spring of 1989, illustrates a masjid that has been adapted to improve the comfort of those using it.
+By contrast there were still in the 1980s, a number of the older masaajid that were functional and had been given small improvements in order to accommodate those in the immediate area needing to pray.
+This first photograph, taken in the spring of 1989, illustrates a masjid that has been adapted to improve the comfort of those using it.
 A corrugated iron roof has been added to, or forms, the liwan.
-Note the row of traditional maraazim leading rainwater to the corrugated iron roof, suggesting the roof above the masjid is of traditional construction.
+Note the row of traditional maraazim leading rainwater to fall onto the corrugated iron roof, suggesting the roof above the masjid is of traditional construction.
 Also highly visible is a fibreglass water tank used to supply water for wudhuw’, prior to prayers.

 The masjid retains much of its old character, particularly in the form of its manara which was obviously designed for a smaller local population, while reflecting the wahhabi influence for simplicity seen in many parts of the peninsula’s traditional architectural vocabulary.
 The pointed dome to the manara is very typical of Qatar’s traditional masaajid, as is the tall finial with its decorative ball tip.
 In common with many old masaajid, there is a rolled moulding between the domed element and the short shaft of the manara.
 Decorative globe lights have been added to the manara to indicate its presence at night and which give additional character to it by day, and the ubiquitous loudspeaker has been added to summon the faithful to prayer.